uWaterloo/Datasets/README.md

 ## API Datasets

-This repository contains the data powering uWaterloo API
+This repository contains the data powering uWaterloo API.
+THIS IS A TESTING BRANCH.
+DO NOT USE THE DATA IN THIS BRANCH FOR ANYTHING BUT DEV USE.

 **Contributing**